 Theme 2: Local, national, international and global areas of interest;

 Theme 3: Current and future study and employment.

 What skills do I need?

 You need an interest in languages and the culture of another country and its people.

 How is the course assessed?

-In Unit 3 (Speaking), you have two tasks.
-In Section A, you will give a presentation about a picture you have chosen (1 minute) and a conversation with the interviewer about the picture will follow for up to 3 minutes.
-In Section B, you will be required to take part in conversations with the interviewer on two separate topic areas (6 minutes).
-These topic areas will be chosen by the interviewer and will be different from the topic area for Section A. The total duration of the exam is around 10 minutes and is worth 25% of the total marks.
+The papers lasts 1 hour 15 minutes for the writing and 45 minutes for the reading; they are worth 25% of the total marks each.
+In Unit 2 (Speaking), you have three tasks.
+In Section A, you will answer a minimum of 5 questions on a photograph and a conversation with the interviewer about the picture will last for up to 3 minutes.
+In Section B, you will be required to take part in conversations with the interviewer on a role-play (2 minutes).
+In part C you will talk about the topics in a general conversation for up to 7 minutes.
+The total duration of the exam is around 10 minutes and is worth 25% of the total marks.